ratify-project/ratify/docs/quickstarts/ratify-with-aws-signer.md

 ## Deploy Ratify

-Now we can deploy Ratify to our cluster with the AWS Signer root as the notary verification certificate:
+Now we can deploy Ratify to our cluster with the AWS Signer root as the notation verification certificate:
 ```shell
 curl -sSLO https://d2hvyiie56hcat.cloudfront.net/aws-signer-notation-root.cert